emad-elsaid/emad-elsaid.github.io/_posts/2022-06-26-Faculty of Computer and Informatics Suez Canal University curriculums list.md

 # Courses Missing from the list

-The faculty used to have some courses that were removed in favor of other apparently. the following are courses that I studied but I can't find them on the list of this years curriculum
+The faculty used to have some courses that were removed in favor of others apparently. the following are courses that I studied but I can't find them on the list of this years curriculum
 1. Partial Differential Equations (PDE)
+1. Design patterns

 # TODO